-We first started out in Trinity Bellwoods Park, this time we were lucky to have both our emcees on board; Shamez Amlani in the top hat, and Michael Louis Johnson with the trumpet.
-We were accompanied by our friend John Cairnes with his bicycle sound system ‘The Empress’ blasting tunes, and the kind folks from Bike Pirates providing free bike tune-ups and getting you all safe and ready for the ride.
+This tour started in Trinity Bellwoods Park, we were lucky to have both our emcees on board; Shamez Amlani and Michael Louis Johnson.
+We were accompanied by our friend John Cairnes with his bicycle sound system ‘The Empress’ blasting tunes, and the kind folks from Bike Pirates providing free bike tune-ups and keeping our audience safe and ready for the ride.

 Our first performance, a short walking distance away, was Many Little Auditoria by John Oswald.
-John’s piece included many musicians, performing in a variety of genres, scattered around the top edge of the valley in the park.
-These acoustic performances were performed in 20 different areas simultaneously for 20 minutes, audience members’ experiences were dictated by the paths and performers they chose to visit and the speed at which they passed from one to the next.
-A big thank you to all of the participating musicians: Glen Milchem, Heather Segger , Bea Labikova, Bob Wiseman, Selina Martin, Aka Tenten, Tiina Kiik, Rick Hyslop, Michael Johnson, Mark Gane, Jason Freeman Fox, Dave Clark, Scott Thomson, Christine Duncan, Neema Bickersteth, Rebecca Hennessy, Raphael Roter, Kousha Nakhaei, Maryem Tollar, Pat Patrick, Julian Butterfiel, Suba Sankaran, Mary Margaret O’Hara and Andrea Koziol.
+John’s piece included a number of musicians, performing in a variety of genres, scattered around the top edge of the valley in the park.
+These acoustic performances were spread across 20 different areas simultaneously for 20 minutes, audience members’ experiences were dictated by the paths and performers they chose to visit and the speed at which they passed from one to the next.
+A big thank you to all of the participating musicians: Glen Milchem, Heather Segger , Bea Labikova, Bob Wiseman, Selina Martin, Aka Tenten, Tiina Kiik, Rick Hyslop, Michael Johnson, Mark Gane, Jaron Freeman Fox, Dave Clark, Scott Thomson, Christine Duncan, Neema Bickersteth, Rebecca Hennessy, Raphael Roter, Kousha Nakhaei, Maryem Tollar, Pat Patrick, Julian Butterfiel, Suba Sankaran, Mary Margaret O’Hara and Andrea Koziol.

-The second stop caught many by surprise as we headed down through the CNE to Ontario Place for a special visit to the West Island, which has sat closed to the public for some years now while always tempting us from behind its locked gates.
+The second stop caught many by surprise as we headed down through the CNE to Ontario Place for a special visit to the West Island, which had sat closed to the public since 2012 while always tempting us from behind its locked gates.
 It was an exciting opportunity for many to relive childhood moments from past visits to the park as we rode amongst old amusement rides and carnival pathways.
 As we rounded the corner of the island we came upon Max Streicher’s monumental installation Quadriga.
 Four massive inflatable horses, suspended in mid-gallop rose from the side of the island looking out over lake Ontario.
 While epic in scale and presence, the inflatable sculptures had a ghostly yet delicate presence, making their apparition in Ontario Place that much more mystical.